sukhesh-vsk/Konyakku/README.md

-# Konyakku
+## Konyakku

-Used a Translator api webapp with React and python
+A Translator web app built with React and GoogleTranslator API